singhwalia98/Python-Basic-Assignments/README.md

 # Python-Basic-Assignments-
-Ineuron Assignements for Basic Python course
+Assignements given by iNeuron for Python learning.